 Minimum Representation Clause: Notwithstanding the proportional representation clause the number of students selected for INO from each State and UT must be at least one, provided that the eligibility clause is satisfied.

-Merit Clause: Given the eligibility clause, it is conceivable that 300 students may not qualify for Stage II in a subject.
-Should this occur, the shortfall (from 300) will be selected based purely on merit without further consideration to proportional representation and minimum representation clauses.
+Merit Clause: As stated above, approximately 300 students are to be selected for second stage.
+If this does not happen according to MAS, then after selection as per merit, the shortfall from 300 students will be selected based purely on merit without further consideration to proportional representation and minimum representation clauses.
 In the event of a tie at the last position in the list all students with the same marks at this position will qualify to appear for the Stage II examination.

 There will be no other criterion or provision for selection to the Indian National Olympiad Examinations (INOs).